Academic Disability Accommodations at College: What They Are and Why They Change

 I understand it's confusing and it may be causing you anxiety.
 Knowledge is power.
 I'm here to help.

 I'm Elizabeth C. Hamblet.
-I've worked in college disability services offices for 20+ years.
-I am the author of three books and I give presentations around the country on preparing students with disabilities for successful college transition, using knowledge I've gained in working in the field.
+I've worked in college disability services offices for 25+ years.
+I am the author of three editions of Seven Steps to College: A Pathway for Students with Disabilities and I give presentations around the country on preparing students with disabilities for successful college transition, using knowledge I've gained in working in the field.

 I know what college disability services offices are doing, and what they aren't.
 This webinar has the most detailed information about accommodations you can find outside of my book.